jeffkause/cyhy-mailer/README.md

   -c --db-creds-file=FILENAME       A YAML file containing the Cyber
                                     Hygiene database credentials.
                                     [default: /run/secrets/database_creds.yml]
-  -e --csa-email-file=FILENAME      A YAML file associating each state or
+  -e --csa-emails-file=FILENAME     A YAML file associating each state or
                                     territory with the email address of the corresponding CISA Cyber Security Advisor
                                     (CSA).
 The YAML file should be a